‘Full frame’ and ‘crop’ refer to a camera’s sensor size. Full frame sensors share the same dimensions of 35mm film (24 x 36mm).

 1. More Focal Reach

 For example, on a full frame camera, a 50mm lens will be simply that – 50mm.
-On a crop sensor camera, however, the focal length will come out a bit differently.
+On a crop sensor camera, however, the field of view will look bit more on the telephoto side of things.

-To figure out what the focal length effectively will be, you’ll need to figure out your camera’s crop factor and then multiply it by the focal length of the lens.
+To figure out what the equivalent focal length, you’ll need to figure out your camera’s crop factor and then multiply it by the focal length of the lens.

 On an APS-C Canon, the crop factor is 1.6x.
-That means that a 50mm lens becomes 80mm when used with that camera body.
+That means that a 50mm lens effectively acts like 80mm when used with that camera body.
 The same is true of telephoto lenses.
 (On a Nikon, the multiplication factor is 1.5x.)

 Think about it – on a Canon crop frame camera such as the Canon 7D, your Canon 70-200mm f/2.8 lens basically becomes a whopping 112-320mm.
 Nice!